canadaprogrammer/edx-first-ios-app/README.md

 - If you accidentally deleted that view controller, or otherwise made it not the default, then you’ll see the error “Failed to instantiate the default view controller for UIMainStoryboardFile 'Main' - perhaps the designated entry point is not set?” when your app launches, along with a plain black screen.
 - To fix the problem, open your Main.storyboard file and find whichever view controller you want to be shown when your app first runs.
 When it’s selected, go to the attributes inspector and check the box marked "Is Initial View Controller".
 You should see a right-facing arrow appear to the left of that view controller, showing that it’s your storyboard's entry point.

+### "Terminating app due to uncaught exception 'NSUnknownKeyException', reason: '[<TravelApp.AddFlightTableViewController 0x1415051f0> setValue:forUndefinedKey:]: this class is not key value coding-compliant for the key frequentTextField.'"

+- I found connection between frequentTextField and Root View Controller from the Connection Inspector of Frequent Flyer Text Field on Main.storyboard
+- I removed the connection and the issue solved.
+- It's because I removed `@IBOutlet weak var frequentTextField` on `AddFlightTableViewController`

+---

 ## Tips